Positive Education Toolkit

 • Highlights of the day

-What makes you feel like you're truly you?
+What makes you feel like you're your true self?
 What are you most proud of?
-If you had to choose your strength of the day, what would it be?
+If you had to choose your strength for the day, what would it be?
 Why this strength and why today?

-Alone or with your family, identify your favorite superhero.
-What do you think are their strengths?
-Which ones do you prefer?
-Then identify a difficult situation for you: what would your superhero do in this situation?
+Whether alone or with your family, identify your favorite superhero.
+What are their strengths?
+Which ones do you like best?
+Then, think of a difficult situation you're in: how would your superhero react in this situation?
 How can you learn from them?

-There are 24 different cards featuring 24 heroes, each with a power.
+There are 24 different cards, each featuring a hero with a unique power.

-Each power symbolizes a universal character strength that has been identified by positive psychology researchers.
-Science knows that the more we understand and use our powers, the more we are ourselves, the more successful we are, and the more energized we feel!
+Each power symbolizes a universal strength of character identified by researchers in positive psychology.
+Science shows that the more we know and use our powers, the more we are ourselves, the more successful we become, and the more energized we feel!

 THE GOAL OF THE GAME?
-Stock up on energy points to win!
+To collect energy points in order to win!

-You will be able to play 3 different games, designed with the help of psychologists Justine Chabanne and Raphaël Rebai, which can be played separately or in one large giant game by chaining them together.
+You will be able to play 3 different games, designed with the help of psychologists Justine Chabanne and Raphaël Rebai, which can be played separately or in one giant game by linking them together.

 - Game 1: Can you find each character's power?
-You too are the hero of your life; find your powers and complete challenges to activate them.
+You too are the hero of your own life, find your powers and complete challenges to activate them.

 - 2nd game: you will become a detective to discover the powers of the people around you.

 - Game 3: Explore the worlds of these heroes.
-Here, you'll need to be precise and inventive, but also become a storyteller in order to master their powers.
+Here, you'll need precision, inventiveness, and to become a storyteller in order to master their powers.
 The powers are yours!
-Fill up on energy!
+Recharge your energy!

 Positive challenges for today: